Azure-Samples/llama-index-python/README.md

      poetry install
     ```

-4. Install the frontend dependencies:

-    ```bash
-     cd ..
-     cd frontend
-     npm install
-    ```

-5. Provision and deploy the project to Azure:
+4. Provision and deploy the project to Azure:

     ```shell
     azd up